howlCode/inscribed-vue/README.md

 # inscribed-vue

+## What is it?

-> A frontend for RAILS api
+A front-end for [Inscribed](https://github.com/howlCode/inscribed) created in Vue.js.